Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in clinical trials of another drug and may not reflect the rates observed in practice.

-In clinical trials including patients with infantile-onset SMA, later-onset SMA, and presymptomatic SMA, a total of 483 patients (50% female, 74% Caucasian) were exposed to EVRYSDI for up to a median duration of 22.8 months (range: 0.5 to 46.9 months), with 221 patients receiving treatment for more than 24 months.
-At the time of first EVRYSDI dose, 90 (19%) patients were 18 years and older, 119 (25%) were 12 years to less than 18 years, 189 (39%) were 2 years to less than 12 years, 67 (14%) 2 months to less than 2 years, and 18 (4%) were less than 2 months.
+In clinical trials including patients with infantile-onset SMA, later-onset SMA, and pre-symptomatic SMA, a total of 491 patients (51% female, 74% Caucasian) were exposed to EVRYSDI for up to a median duration of 48.1 months (range: 0.6 to 63.4 months), with 231 patients receiving treatment for more than 24 months.
+At the time of first EVRYSDI dose, 90 (18%) patients were 18 years and older, 119 (24%) were 12 years to less than 18 years, 189 (39%) were 2 years to less than 12 years, 67 (14%) 2 months to less than 2 years, and 26 (5%) were less than 2 months.

 Clinical Trial In Later-Onset SMA

-The safety of EVRYSDI for later-onset SMA is based on data from a randomized, doubleblinded, placebo-controlled study (Study 2 Part 2) in patients with SMA Type 2 or 3 (n = 180) [see Clinical Studies].
+The safety of EVRYSDI for later-onset SMA is based on data from a randomized, double-blinded, placebo-controlled study (Study 2 Part 2) in patients with SMA Type 2 or 3 (n = 180) [see Clinical Studies].
 The patient population in Study 2 Part 2 ranged in age from 2 to 25 years at the time of the first dose.

 The most common adverse reactions (reported in at least 10% of patients treated with EVRYSDI and at an incidence greater than on placebo) in Study 2 Part 2 were fever, diarrhea, and rash.
 Table 2 lists the adverse reactions that occurred in at least 5% of patients treated with EVRYSDI and at an incidence ≥ 5% greater than on placebo in Study 2 Part 2.